raspiblitz/raspiblitz/README.md

 As you can see from the URL you find the build script in this Git repo under `build.sdcard/raspbianStretchDesktop.sh`- there you can check what gets installed and configured in detail.
 Feel free to post improvements as pull requests.

 The whole build process takes a while.
-And the end the LCD drives get installed and a reboot is needed.
+At the end the LCD drivers get installed and a reboot is needed.
+A user `admin` is created during the process.
 Remember the default password is now `raspiblitz`.
-You can login per SSH again - this time use root: `ssh root@[IP-OF-YOUR-RASPI]` and simply shutdown with `sudo shutdown now`.
-Once you see the LCD going white and the actovity LED of the pi starts going dark.
-You can unplug power and remove the SD card.
-You have now build your own RaspiBlitz sd card image.
+You can login per SSH again - this time use admin: `ssh admin@[IP-OF-YOUR-RASPI]`.
+An installer of the SD card image should automatically launch.
+If you do not want to continue with the installation at this moment, click `Cancel` and simply shutdown with `sudo shutdown now`.
+Once you see the LCD going white and the activity LED of the pi starts going dark, you can unplug power and remove the SD card.
+You have now built your own RaspiBlitz SD card image.

 *Note: If you plan to use your self build sd card as a MASTER copy to backup image and distribute it.
 Use a smaller 8GB card for that.
 This way its ensured that it will fit on every 16 GB card recommended for RaspiBlitz later on.*